Catalog class

 Relative imports cannot go outside the folder.

-Components added with a prefix must be imported using the prefix followed by a colon: prefix:sub/folder/component.jinja.
+Components added with a prefix must be imported using the @prefix/ syntax: @prefix/sub/folder/component.jinja.
 If the importing is done from within a component with the prefix itself, a relative import can also be used, e.g.: ./component.jinja.

 All the folders added under the same prefix will be treated as if they were a single folder.
 This means if you add two folders, under the same prefix, with a component with the same subpath/filename, the one in the folder added first will be used and the other ignored.